Koh Rang Yai Island

 The photo above is by Helicam - the little helicopter with attached camera was being flown by Phil (one of the owners) chasing the speedboat - they'd never tried doing really low level stuff like this before.
 And that's Koh Rang Yai in the background!
 They got some great shots.
 In the back of the speedboat is me taking photos and Phil controlling the helicopter.
 The photographer is also in the speedboat - he gets a live image from the helicam and takes photos by remote control.
 Amazing stuff!
 Some of the photos I took can be found on the blog - see Speedboats and Helicam at Rang Yai Island.
 You can "park" a speedboat or longtail boat easily at the beach ...

-Rang Yai was in my mind again recently - we did a speedboat tour right around Phuket Island a few weeks ago, a bit of an experimental tour by my friends at Easy Day Thailand.
+Rang Yai was in my mind again recently - we did a speedboat tour right around Phuket Island in 2013, a bit of an experimental tour by my friends at Easy Day Thailand.
 We did a full circumnavigation of Phuket, with several stops on the way, the first stop being at Koh Rang Yai and to be honest I think we would have been happy to stay there all day!
-The word "paradise" is overused, but anyway ....
+The word "paradise" is rather overused, but anyway ....

 Certainly fun for all the family.
 We stopped about 1 hour on the island.
 There is something about blue seas, white sand, palm trees, a cold beer that makes you want to stay a while.
 We'd stocked a few beers on ice in the speedboat.
 I saw that there is a bar there by the beach.
 I know that there is a small restaurant, but on that last visit in 2010 we found the restaurant to be somewhat overpriced, charging something like 200 Baht for a fried rice.
 If we go again soon, we're taking a picnic!
 Not sure what the bar charged for a beer, but sometimes any price is OK for a cold beer on a perfect day :)